CloudLabsAI-Azure/Admin-in-a-day/M01-HOL_Securing_your_tenant.md

     ![](images/M01-1/image57.png)

-8. Move to the “Review” section of the wizard and click “Update policy” if the summary looks right.
+8. Move to the **“Review”** section of the wizard and click **“Update policy”** if the summary looks right.

     ![](images/M01-1/image58.png)

-9. Create your final data policy by clicking “New Policy” once last time in the top command bar.
+9. Create your final data policy by clicking **“New Policy”** once last time in the top command bar.

-10. In the “Policy name” section of the wizard, enter the following name: “Pro Dev data policy”.
+10. In the **“Policy name”** section of the wizard, enter the following name: **“Pro Dev data policy”**.

     ![](images/M01-1/image59.png)

-11. In the “Prebuilt connectors” section of the wizard, block all connectors that are not published by Microsoft.
+11. In the **“Prebuilt connectors”** section of the wizard, block all connectors that are not published by Microsoft.
     a.
-Click the “Publisher” column.
+Click the **“Publisher”** column.

     b.
-Under “Filter by column value”, click “Non Microsoft”.
+Under **“Filter by column value”**, click **“Non Microsoft”**.

     c.
-Click “Apply”.
+Click **“Apply”**.

     d.
 Select all connectors that are displayed.

     e.
-Click “Block” in the top command bar.
+Click **“Block”** in the top command bar.

     ![](images/M01-1/image60.png)

     ![](images/M01-1/image61.png)

-12. Select the MSN weather connector in “Non-business” and click “Configure connector > Connector actions”.
+12. Select the MSN weather connector in **“Non-business”** and click **“Configure connector > Connector actions”**.

     ![](images/M01-1/image62.png)

-13. In the “Connector actions” side panel, block the “Get current weather” action and block new actions.
+13. In the **“Connector actions”** side panel, block the **“Get current weather”** action and block new actions.

     ![](images/M01-1/image63.png)

  **More information:** With connector actions (Generally Available), you can control with more granularity how Makers can use a given connector by enabling or                                disabling its actions.
 Once configured, your Makers cannot build a canvas app or cloud flow if it’s using a blocked action from an enabled                              connector.
-Learn more here.
+Learn more [here](https://docs.microsoft.com/en-us/power-platform/admin/dlp-granular-controls).

- 14. In the “Scope” section of the data policy’s wizard, select the 2nd option named “Add multiple environments”.
+ 14. In the **“Scope”** section of the data policy’s wizard, select the 2nd option named **“Add multiple environments”**.

       ![](images/M01-1/image64.png)

- 15. In the “Environment” section, add the 3 environments to the data policy: “Thrive HR – Dev/Test/Prod”.
+ 15. In the **“Environment”** section, add the 3 environments to the data policy: **“Thrive HR – Dev/Test/Prod”**.

       ![](images/M01-1/image65.png)